 What is a People’s Panel?

 A People’s Panel is an innovative democratic tool used all over the world.
 It brings together a randomly selected group of people who broadly represent the wider population.
-Those who attend learn about important issues, discuss them with one another and then make recommendations about what should happen and how things should change.
+Those who attend learn about important issues, discuss them with one another and then put forward ideas about what should happen and how things could change.
 People’s Panels are used by statutory agencies to identify local priorities and to engage people on specific issues.

 Why does the Margate Town Deal need a People’s Panel?

 The People’s Panel is not itself a decision making body, so the membership will not be made public.
-Their role will be to help the board understand public opinions and put forward ideas for the board to consider.
+Its role is to help the Board understand public opinions and put forward ideas for consideration